Putney, New South Wales: History

 Evidence of the Walumedegal clan remains around Morrisons Bay and Glades Bay, with 4 distinct sites including shelters amongst the sandstone overhangs, open rock engraving site, sheltered stencil (art site) and an axe grinding site.

 The area of Putney and Ryde was originally known Eastern Farms and then as Kissing Point by the British colonists.
 It was one of the first areas of British settlement in the colony.
 One of the earliest settlers within the present day suburb was the brewer James Squire who settled there in 1792.
 He established his brewery the Malt Shovel near the present day Kissing Point.

-The eastern section of Putney was part of a land grant to Nicholas Bayley.
+The eastern section of Putney was part of a land grant to Nicholas Bayly in 1799.
 The land was later sold to Eugene Delange who subdivided the land calling it the Village of Eugenie.

 The name was later changed to Putney, derived from its namesake Putney on the River Thames in London.
 Parramatta River had been known as the 'Thames of the Antipodes' and other nearby suburbs were also named after Thames localities of Greenwich, Woolwich and Henley.
 Putney was also the midpoint for watching World Championship rowing races from the 1880s to 1930s.
 The first regatta was held in 1847 at Kissing Point.
 The following decade, Sydneysiders were mad about rowing, and lucrative prizes were given to local and national championships.
 By the 1880s the river was a focus for thousands watching the world championship sculling races.
 The course ran between Kissing Point and Uhr's Point (south east side of Ryde Bridge).
 The local addiction to sculling fever was called "water on the brain".
 World Championships were contested on the course, results eagerly awaited in both Britain and America.
 Men and women alike discussed water conditions, racing times, and technicalities of boats.
 Most of the champions trained at Ryde.
 Local, national, and international races were held on the Parramatta River.
 Inter-varsity and GPS schools also had their annual regattas on the river between 1893–1935.
 Banjo Paterson recalled;